Last updated on May 3rd, 2018 at 10:40 am

 - User B – Even though this audience is part of the social media community, they are searching on google or any other website that has reviews about businesses.
 Searching is the way they will find the business of their choice; either by organic results, local results, reviews, or paid ads.

 - User C – The users in this audience have already found your products or services and are reading your content on your website.
-This user wants to know more about your business and is probably ready to invest in what you have to offer as long as he finds the information for which he is looking.
+This user wants to know more about your business and is probably ready to invest in what you have to offer.
+As long as he finds the information for which he is looking.

 Once you have been able to find your audience and understand who they are, is time to start redesigning your content creation and distribution.

-- User A – Social media channels users should be approached with posts that will make them aware of your products or services.
+- User A – These users should be approached with posts that will make them aware of your products or services.
 The posting to this audience should be made of informational posts about your industry or content that is motivational, inspirational and useful to them.
 Videos, podcasts, images and GIF’s are the types of posts they will most likely show engagement.
 Never post invasive or sales oriented content to them.
 Let them know that you are there to help.
 Think community.
 Think of ways to show them about your company.
 Your business goals.
 How invested your business is in changing and helping your local community.